 Dominique Simon-Levine understands what it’s like to have an addict living at home and applauds this mother’s efforts

-As your daughter cycles through active addiction and efforts (incomplete as they may be) to hang on to early recovery, you have CRAFT to lean on.
+As your daughter who is a drug addict living at home cycles through active addiction and efforts (incomplete as they may be) to hang on to early recovery, you have CRAFT to lean on.
 It provides you with lots of detail about the stance to take as a parent or partner amidst the roller coaster of your loved one’s addiction.

 Finding yourself here, again, you are wise to stay open and follow CRAFT.
 This alone speaks volumes about how you are willing to show up for your daughter, and the understanding you are bringing to the situation.
 I know I speak for everyone here in saying that we applaud your continuing to find a way forward, even as you experience the disbelief that you are back in this spot again.

 You poor dears.
-It is so tempting to want to reach for black and white answers… to want to find that “magic bullet” approach that will wipe away all of the painful uncertainty that comes with a loved one’s addiction.
+It is so tempting to want to reach for black and white answers when you have a drug addict still living at home… to want to find that “magic bullet” approach that will wipe away all of the painful uncertainty that comes with a loved one’s addiction.
 Even though CRAFT illuminates how to create that environment that is most conducive to her getting help, it itself is not a magic pill.
 It cannot make your daughter well.

 The real work of CRAFT is in seeing how to apply the principles to your unique situation, to bring it to life for your family.
 You’ve had a lot of experience in working CRAFT and learned a lot along the way.
 This is incredibly valuable as you find yourself setting up again.

 Yes, a footlocker and daybed in a common room is a sound start